StCost/text-roleplay/README.md

   - Giving items to someone specific
   - Inactive item in chat is faded out
 - Character
-  - Status (limbs state, health, armor points, etc)
+  - Status (limbs state, health, armor points, etc.)
   - Own Inventory
   - Notes
     - Can be shown or hidden to all users